WirelessThings/OpenPi/gettingstarted.rst

 =======================
 £29
 ---
-The £29 pound reward level include the bare OpenPi PCB To get up and running you will need to buy a Raspberry Pi Compute module and flash it with an Operating system image.
+The £29 pound reward level only includes the bare OpenPi PCB.
+To get up and running you will need to buy a Raspberry Pi Compute module and flash it with an operating system image.
 You will also need a suitable power supply (Micro USB 5v 2A), keyboard, HMDI screen and usb network adapter (either usb to LAN or wifi)

 We recommend using our pre configured image OS image that can be downloaded from the links above.